ACVis/SearchClient-Vue/README.md

 # Reason Search Client
 ### Get Started
 Clone or download and extract project.
 Open a terminal inside the *searchclient-vue* directory.
+Run in the terminal: `npm install`.
 Then run in the terminal: `npm run serve`.
 Open <http://localhost:8080/> in your browser.
 The site has only been tested in Chrome for desktop.
 Make sure you have the latest versions of node and npm installed.

 ### Description